 The Company calculates basic and diluted net loss per share using the two-class method.
 The two-class method requires income available to common stockholders for the period to be allocated between common stock and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.
-The Company's Series A convertible preferred stock, Series A-1 convertible preferred stock are participating securities.
-These participating securities do not contractually require the holders of such shares to participate in the Company's losses.
+The Company's Series A convertible preferred stock, Series A-1 convertible preferred stock and Series B convertible preferred stock were participating securities.
+These participating securities did not contractually require the holders of such shares to participate in the Company's losses.
 As such, net losses for the years presented were not allocated to the Company's participating securities.
 Accordingly, basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period, without consideration of potential dilutive securities.
-Diluted net loss per share is computed by dividing the net loss per share is computed by dividing the net loss per share is computed by dividing the net loss by the sum of the weighted average number of common shares outstanding during the period plus the dilutive effects of potentially dilutive securities outstanding during the period.
+Diluted net loss per share is computed by dividing the net loss by the sum of the weighted average number of common shares outstanding during the period.
 Potentially dilutive securities include vested and unexercised stock options, restricted stock issued upon early exercise of stock options, convertible preferred shares and contingent stock liabilities.
-The dilutive effect of stock options and contingent stock liabilities are computed using the treasury stock method and the dilutive effect of converted method.
+The dilutive effect of stock options and contingent stock liabilities are computed using the treasury stock method and the dilutive effect of convertible preferred shares is calculated using the if-converted method.
 The Company has generated a net loss for all periods presented, therefore diluted net loss per share is the same as basic net loss per share since the inclusion of potentially dilutive securities would be anti-dilutive.